georgberecz/football-data-mining/README.md

 # 23 Years of Football
 This project is about football data for data mining purposes.
+In our project we used descriptive data mining approach.
+In futher works, we could extend our findings to create a nice model to beat bookies.

 ### Who are we?
 - Allar Soo
 - Georg Berecz